MatheAss 9.0Linear Algebra

 Objective function:

-How many devices of each must be produced per day in order to achieve maximum profit if the profit for type A is $140 per device and for type B $80.
+How many units of each type must be produced per day in order to obtain maximum profit if the profit for type A is $140 per unit and for type B $80.

 Objective function: